 Malham Cove is a spectacular face of rock that is climbed by stone steps on its western fringe.
 The limestone pavements on it’s top are rightly world famous with good views over the stone walls and fields of the area.

-There are two main problems with Malham Cove; is it is too accessible and it is too well known.
-The trippers flock to Malham and walk the 1 mile from the village centre to stand under the 250′ rock face, take a photo and retire to one of the tea shops or pubs in the village.
-The walk to Malham Cove is the most popular mile of track in the Dales but sadly only a small proportion of visitors climb the steps (how many!) to the west of the cove.
+There is one problem with a walk in Malham Cove.
+It is too popular.
+The day trippers flock to Malham and walk the one mile from the village centre to stand under the 250′ rock face.
+They take a photo and retire to one of the tea shops or pubs in the village.
+The walk to Malham Cove is the most popular mile of track in the Dales .
+Sadly only a small proportion of visitors climb the steps (how many!) to the west of the cove.

-The limestone pavement on the summit of the Cove is one of the very best examples of clints (blocks) and grykes (gaps) in the Dales and, although increasingly worn by the thousands of boots that walk along it every year, shows clearly how weathering and in particular ice has created fractures in the originally solid rock and then gradually worn through these areas of weakness till the pavements of today are formed.
+The limestone pavement on the summit of the Cove is one of the very best examples of clints (blocks) and grykes (gaps) in the Dales.
+Even though pounding of thousands of boots is noticeable it does not harm this spectacular spot.
+The large pavement shows how weathering and in particular ice has created fractures in the originally solid rock.
+These areas of weakness have gradually eroded to wider gaps creating the pavements of today.

-There is no real access back down to the Cove on the eastern side but if you carry on to the footpath above Sheriff Hill this does offer an interesting alternative back to Malham.
-Here are the remains of ancient iron age settlements rather than the less endearing high heels, handbags and bored youths which tend to clutter the stream leading back from the Cove.
+There is no real access back down to the Cove on the eastern side.
+However if you carry on to the footpath above Sheriff Hill this does offer an interesting alternative back to Malham.
+Here the remains of ancient iron age settlements replace high heels, handbags and bored youths which tend to clutter the more popular path.

 The stream which feeds the Cove comes from near Malham Tarn (2 miles further).
 However it disappears into the limestone near Watlowes before reappearing at a cave at the foot of the Cove.
 Have a look at where the stream disappears (called Water Sinks).
 It is only 1/2 a mile from the pavements at the top of the Cove.